Integrating Db2 for z/OS Database Changes Into a CI/CD Pipeline

 Chapter 5.
 Code repository organization

 Chapter 6.
-Delivering database changes at the same speed as application changes
+Delivering database and application changes at the same speed

 Chapter 7.
 IBM UrbanCode Deploy